lilywho/blackjack/README.md

 ###Future Implementations
--Add betting
+- Add betting
--Include option to expand using more decks at once -Include "insurance"
+- Include option to expand using more decks at once
+- Include "insurance"